-If you have an especially complicated situation, it may be helpful to loop in a financial advisor.
-Otherwise, the IRS has a helpful section on its website where it provides information for recently divorced individuals.
+If you have an especially complicated situation, it may be helpful to loop in a financial adviser.
+Otherwise, the IRS has a helpful section on its website with information for recently divorced individuals.

-Another important factor is whether you’re actually divorced in the eyes of the IRS.
-Although your relationship may be officially (and legally) over, it’s not always so straightforward for the Internal Revenue Service.
+An important consideration is whether you’re actually divorced in the eyes of the IRS.
+Although your relationship may be officially — and legally — over, it’s not always so straightforward for the Internal Revenue Service.

-And conversely, if your divorce decree was issued by December 31, you’ll be considered unmarried for the whole year and won’t be permitted to file a married return.
+Conversely, if your divorce decree was issued on Dec.
+31, you’ll be considered unmarried for the whole year and won’t be permitted to file a married return.

-- You’re still married unless you have a court order that states you’re divorced or legally separated, even if you’re living apart on your own terms.
+- You’re still considered married unless you have a court order that states you’re divorced or legally separated — even if you’re living apart on your own terms.

-- You’re no longer married if you’re officially separated on or before December 31.
+- You’re no longer married if you’re officially divorced or separated on or before Dec.
+31.

 How to file taxes after divorce

-You have a few options for filing your taxes when you’re going through or have just finalized a divorce and they include:
+You have a few options for filing your taxes when you’re going through or have, in fact, just finalized a divorce.

-If you’re technically still married under the eyes of the IRS, you can choose to file as “married filing separately.”
-Some couples who are still together choose to file this way for tax purposes, but it will likely lead to you both paying more taxes.
+If you’re technically still married in the eyes of the IRS, you can choose to submit your taxes as “married filing separately.”
+Some divorcing couples who are still together choose to file this way, but it will likely lead to you both paying more taxes.

-With this option, you’ll both either have to take on the standard deduction or itemize your deductions.
-However, if one of you chooses to itemize, the other will have to as well.
+With this option, you’ll both either have to take the standard deduction or itemize deductions.
+If one of you chooses to itemize, the other must do the same.

-On your return, you’ll have to limit your itemized deductions like mortgage interest and property taxes to what you personally contributed toward those expenses.
+If you itemize, you'll have to limit your deductions for mortgage interest and property taxes to what you personally contributed toward those expenses.
 The two of you will be allowed to split the write-off for any medical expenses that were paid through a joint account.

-Plus, if your spouse makes any errors or omissions on their return, you can’t be held legally responsible if you’ve filed separately.
+- If your spouse makes any errors or omissions on his or her return, you can’t be held legally responsible.

-While you may pay a little more, plenty of separated and divorced individuals prefer to give up some of the tax credits they’d be entitled to for the peace of mind of not being legally tied to their ex’s return.
+Though you may wind up paying a little more in taxes, plenty of separated and divorced individuals prefer to give up some of the tax credits they’d be entitled to, just to have the peace of mind of not being legally tied to their ex’s return.

 Couples who are not yet divorced filing taxes jointly

 If the IRS still views you as married for the tax year in question, the two of you may decide to file a joint return.
-Even if you no longer live together, you can select the “married filing jointly” option.
+Even if you no longer live together, you can select the "married filing jointly" option.

-You may want to pursue this option to take advantage of a higher standard deduction when you combine your incomes on the same return.
+You may opt for this strategy to take advantage of a higher standard deduction when you combine your incomes on the same return.
 On 2021 tax returns, the standard deduction for couples filing jointly will be $25,100.

 Filing as head of household

-If your divorce was finalized before December 31 of the tax year in question, another option is to file as head of household.
+If your divorce was finalized before Dec.
+31 of the tax year, another option is to file as head of household.

-This filing option allows you to claim a larger standard deduction — in 2020, that figure is $18,650.
-This category also allows taxpayers to earn more income before they’re classified in a higher tax bracket as well.
+This filing option allows you to claim a larger standard deduction — for 2021, that figure will be $18,800.
+This category also allows taxpayers to earn more income before they fall into a higher tax bracket.

-Even if your divorce isn’t finalized by December 31, you may still qualify as head of household.
-To meet the requirements, you and your spouse will have to have stopped living together in the first six months of the tax year but you still paid more than 50% of the cost of maintaining your home for the year.
+Even if your divorce wasn't finalized by Dec.
+31, you may still qualify as a head of household on your 2021 taxes.
+To meet the requirements, you and your spouse must have stopped living together during the first six months of the tax year, and you paid more than 50% of the cost of maintaining the family home for the year.

-You’ll also need to have a dependent.
-Typically, that means a child, but there are other relatives who can fit that description as well.
+You’ll also need at least one dependent.
+Typically, that means a child, but other relatives also can fit the description.

-Finally, if you claim head of household filing status, you’ll have to file separate returns from your former spouse.
+If you claim head of household filing status, you’ll need to file a separate return from your former spouse.

-Filing taxes after a divorce: who gets to claim the kids?
+Filing taxes after a divorce: Who can claim the kids?

-Claiming your children as dependents can significantly help reduce your tax liability.
+Claiming your children as dependents can significantly reduce your tax liability.

-However, when you get divorced, only one parent can claim the kids as their dependents and benefit from the associated tax credits.
-Who gets to claim them will come down to who is the custodial parent.
+However, when you divorce, only one parent can claim the kids as dependents and enjoy the associated tax benefits.
+It all comes down to which of you is the custodial parent.

-Your divorce agreement should outline who the custodial and non-custodial parents are. enerally, the custodial parent is the one who the child lives with for the most days out of the year.
+Your divorce agreement should outline who is the custodial parent and who is the noncustodial parent.
+Generally, the custodial parent is the one the child lives with most days out of the year.

-As the custodial parent, you’re eligible to claim your children as dependents as well as the Earned Income Tax Credit and the Child and Dependent Care Credit.
+As the custodial parent, you’re eligible to claim your children as dependents, and take the earned income tax credit and the child and dependent care credit.

-The custodial parent does have the option to allow the noncustodial parent the right to claim their children as dependents.
-This requires signing the IRS’s Form 8332, which is a release form.
+The custodial parent does have the option to allow the noncustodial parent the right to claim the children as dependents.
+This requires a signed IRS Form 8332, which is a release form.

-But note that filling that out means you can’t reclaim your dependent benefits until the next tax year.
+But note that submitting an 8332 means you can’t reclaim your dependent benefits until the next tax year.

-The 2017 legislation made the credit refundable for up to $1,400.
-So if the CTC brings your tax liability below zero, the IRS will send you a refund for the credit of up to $1,400.
+Biden's pandemic package made the 2021 credit fully refundable.
+So if the child tax credit brings your tax liability below zero, the IRS will send you a refund for up to $3,600 per child.

-The IRS is very clear that while the noncustodial parent can claim the child tax benefit of with this method, they cannot use the same form to claim head of household filing status, the earned income credit, the credit for child and dependent care expenses, the exclusion for dependent care benefits or the health coverage tax credit.
+The IRS is very clear that the form only allows a noncustodial parent to list the children as dependents.
+It cannot be used to claim head of household filing status, the earned income credit, the credit for child and dependent care expenses, the exclusion for dependent care benefits or the health coverage tax credit.

 Can I claim legal expenses on my taxes after divorce?